 Just another reason to love Olive & June!
 Olive & June nail polishes are vegan, cruelty-free, and 7-free.
 There are more than 100 different colors to choose from or mix and match to fit your mood.

 These polishes are easy to apply and look stunning.
-For my full review, check out the blog post.
+For my full review, check out my Olive and June review blog post, which comes with a 20% off discount code.

 Ella & Mila nail polishes are fun for the whole family.
 They are 17-free, making this company’s ingredient list one of the strictest on the market.
 Their nail polishes are PETA-certified, according to their website.